With summer coming to an end in Neptune City, now is a good time to get a kick start on air conditioner maintenance.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

 How to Clean Your Outside AC Unit

-Pick a mild day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can check the unit once you’ve cleaned it.
+Pick a warm day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can test your equipment once you’ve cleaned it.

 - Wet-dry vacuum and hose with a soft brush attachment

 - Replacement furnace filter (if necessary)

 Related: How AC Repair and Maintenance Can Actually Save You Money